’Twas the night before Christmas, and all through the house,

 When what to my tired eyes should appear—

-This isn’t about Santa, it’s about the idea that if you recreate the environment precisely enough, something internal might follow…
+And so I realize this isn’t about Santa, it’s about the idea that if you recreate the environment precisely enough, something internal might follow…

-And maybe it does…
+And maybe it does.

-I do not check my phone (and this feels intentional), then I eventually, and somewhat reluctantly, go up to bed—not triumphant, or renewed, just willing to accept the quiet for what it was offering.
-And I thought–not exactly a thought, I guess more like a conclusion–that if Christmas has any real magic left, it’s this:
+I check the time.
+I do not check my phone (and this feels intentional), and I eventually, and somewhat reluctantly, go up to bed—not triumphant, or renewed, just willing to accept the quiet for what it was offering.
+And I think–not exactly a thought, I guess, more like a conclusion–that if Christmas has any real magic left, it’s this:

-We stop trying to optimize the moment
+For one night, we stop trying to optimize the moment and allow it to repeat itself.

 Merry Christmas to all,